-The search for the missing adventurer popularly known as “Wally” may have come to a tragic conclusions, after police sectioned off an area of remote bushland Friday night.
+The search for the missing adventurer Waldorf Wallace, popularly known by the pseudonyms “Wally” and “Waldo”, may have come to a tragic conclusions, after police sectioned off an area of remote bushland Friday night.
 Detectives have since confirmed that a decomposed has been located, and according to an unnamed source, the corpse was dressed in a faded, bloodstained red-and-white jumper, wearing round-rimmed glasses, and buried with a cane.

 “The case has been especially difficult because of the mysterious nature of the victim,” said police constable Darren Large.
 “We knew him as Wally, but according to Interpol he also went by aliases such as Waldo, Willy, Walter and Effy.”
 False sightings in locations as various as Paris, Timbuktu and ancient Egypt also hampered the investigation.